Vivian Martin

+Vivian Louise Martin (July 22, 1891 – March 16, 1987) was an American stage and silent film actress.

+Early life and career

+Born and raised in Grand Rapids, Michigan, Martin was the daughter of Grace Gibbs and actor George Herbert Martin.
+She began her career as a child actress on the stage with comedian Lew Fields.

+In 1901, at age 10, Martin made her stage debut alongside Richard Mansfield in Cyrano de Bergerac.
+Two years later, she played the title character in Little Lord Fauntleroy.

+Other early stage credits include Stop Thief, Officer 666, and The Only Son, as well as the title role in Peter Pan, which Martin played for two years after succeeding Maude Adams.
+Her work on Broadway began with Tom Moore (1901) and ended with Marry the Man (1929).

-A winsome and pretty blonde, Martin entered the motion picture industry in 1914.
+A blonde, Martin entered the motion picture industry in 1914.
 Her first role was in The Wishing Ring: An Idyll of Old England (1914) for the World Film Company, in which she played Sally, a parson's daughter.
 Martin subsequently became a contract player for the Famous Players Film Company, where she achieved popularity as a rival to Mary Pickford.
 Among her other credits are The Third Kiss (1919), Her Official Fiancee (1919), The Innocent Adventuress (1919), and Louisiana (1919).
 She made forty-four movies in all, including some for the Fox Film Corporation.

 In the early 1920s, Martin started her own production company and released her films through the Goldwyn Corporation.
 Her career entered into a downward spiral soon afterwards as a result of a lawsuit for payment of studio rentals.
 Although eventually settled out of court, the case did irreparable damage to her standing among her peers.

 In April 1921 Martin left movies and returned to the stage.
 Her theatrical revival began with a three-act comedy entitled First Night Out by Adelaide Matthews and Ann Nichols.

-Vivian Martin died in New York City in 1987, aged 93.
-Her obituary in the New York Times noted her philanthropy and association with the Professional Children's School in New York.
-She contributed to the lives of young performers as both a friend and benefactress.

-Martin married actor William Jefferson in 1913; they eventually divorced.
 Several of Martin's early and rare films survive at the Library of Congress.